skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

        * \\(\text{left XOR output 4} = \text{MSB adder (left) input } B_4\ (pin\ 11)\\)
   8. Connect enable jumper wire for the tri-state buffer
   9. Set the direction pin of the tri-state buffer high
-  10. Connect the output of the tristate buffer of the ALU to the BUS
+  10. Connect the output of the tristate buffer of the ALU to the Bus
   11. Optional: hookup LEDs to the tristate buffer inputs of the ALU

 #### Tinkercad